 College is notoriously a place where credit card offers are rampant in exchange for free stuff.
 I fell into that same trap as a college student and ended up racking up debt I didn't need and couldn't really afford to pay back (read my story HERE).

 If you don't have an income, don't sign up for the credit cards - the money you spend on credit is not free.
 You will have to pay it back and most likely with high interest.
-If you do decided to sign up for a credit card, use it responsibly and pay your bill in full each month.
+If you do decide to sign up for a credit card, use it responsibly and pay your bill in full each month.

 Working on your finances in college gives you a chance to start early and get ahead when it comes to reaching your financial goals and having financial success.
 You are never too young to start working on it!